Renewing accreditation

 How to register

-You will be able to register for training in the 3 months before your accreditation expiry date.
+You will be able to register for training in the 3 months before your accreditation expiry date from your account in BOAMs.
+If you would like to register prior to that date, please contact us so that we can facilitate your registration in your chosen course date.

-Log into the Biodiversity Offsets and Agreement Management System (BOAMs) and enrol for the renewal training course.
+Log into the BOAMs and enrol for the renewal training course.
 A button will appear on the right-hand side of your home screen.
 You can choose which webinar dates you would like to attend.

 If you have questions about Biodiversity Assessment Method assessor renewal training, please contact [email protected].